How Can You Protect Your Irrigation System From Winter Damage

 Share this Article

-Sprinkler system spreading water across the garden
+sprinkler system spreading water across the garden

 Having an irrigation system is great for keeping your lawn healthy and vibrant in the spring and summer.
 But once the colder weather rolls in, it is time to prepare your yard for the winter ahead.
 This means raking up all of the leaves that have fallen, covering your garden beds to protect them from frost, and winterizing the sprinkler system.